oroinc/documentation/user/back-office/customers/customer-users/import.rst

 Import Customer User Details
 ----------------------------

+.. hint:: This section is a part of the :ref:`Data Import <concept-guide-data-import>` concept guide topic that provides guidelines on import operations in Oro applications.

 .. start

 **Import File** option helps import the customer user information using the .csv file that follows the customer user details data structure.